 The Big Picture

-Many local NGOs rely on project-by-project funding, which can be problematic, so CWF was set up to offer affordable conversational English language courses for local students in Phnom Penh in order to help raise regular funding for the important work of local NGOs.
+Many local NGOs rely on project-by-project funding, which can be problematic, so CWF was set up a social business to offer affordable conversational English language courses for local students in Phnom Penh in order to help raise regular funding for the important work of local NGOs.
 This project is an attempt to create a more sustainable source of funding through an activity which contributes positively to the community.
 Profits from the school are given directly to Local NGOs.

 To provide affordable conversational English courses and support volunteer experiences while raising money for NGOs’ work.

 A self-sufficient NGOs working to improve livelihoods with rural communities in Cambodia.

 In many volunteer programs, volunteers work directly with the poorest people.
 Our volunteers don’t.
 Our students in Phnom Penh can at least afford money to study – more fortunate than many.
 Instead, volunteers are contributing to a social enterprise and the long-term sustainability of development partners- to work to improve livelihoods with rural communities.
 Rural communities make up 80% of Cambodia’s population.

 We believe this model of volunteering with social business is more sustainable for educational development, rural communities with environmental conservation and Cambodia.
 We welcome any comments or suggestions you have.